 In 1967, the president of the University of Toronto, Professor Claude T. Bissell, was named the first William Lyon Mackenzie King Visiting Professor of Canadian Studies.
 Bissell’s research assistant at the time was Michael Bliss, now a distinguished Canadian historian, author, and former University of Toronto professor.
 Their time at Harvard was, Bliss recently noted, “one of the happiest years of our lives.”

-Francine McKenzie, associate professor in the Department of History at Western University, Ontario, is the 2012–2013 William Lyon Mackenzie King Chair.
-Professor McKenzie is appointed through the Harvard University Department of History and will teach two courses: Planning for Peace during the Second World War (fall 2012) and The Decolonization of Canada 1867–1967 (spring 2013).
+Francine McKenzie, associate professor in the Department of History at Western University, Ontario, was the 2012–2013 William Lyon Mackenzie King Chair.
+Professor McKenzie was appointed through the Harvard University Department of History and taught two courses: Planning for Peace during the Second World War (fall 2012) and The Decolonization of Canada 1867–1967 (spring 2013).

-Ben Herzog, formerly the Pierre Keller Post-Doctoral Fellow in Transatlantic Relations at the Jackson Institute for Global Affairs and the Whitney and Betty MacMillan Center for International and Area Studies at Yale University, is the 2012–2013 William Lyon Mackenzie King Research Fellow.
+Ben Herzog, formerly the Pierre Keller Postdoctoral Fellow in Transatlantic Relations at the Jackson Institute for Global Affairs and the Whitney and Betty MacMillan Center for International and Area Studies at Yale University, was the 2012–2013 William Lyon Mackenzie King Research Fellow.
 Dr. Herzog received his PhD in sociology from Yale University.
-While here, Dr. Herzog will offer two undergraduate courses, Nationalism and Society (fall 2012) and Democratic Citizenship in the Modern World (spring 2013).
+While here, he offered two undergraduate courses, Nationalism and Society (fall 2012) and Democratic Citizenship in the Modern World (spring 2013).